openedx/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

  help learners make the most of their participation in course discussions.

-Course team members who have the discussion admin, discussion moderator, or community TA role see the same indicator of who can read each post.
-Unlike the learners, however, team members with discussion privileges can read and contribute to every post, regardless of the group membership of the learner who posted it.
+Course team members who have the Discussion Admin, Discussion Moderator, Community TA or Group Community TA role see the indicator of who can read each post.
+Team members with these roles, except for Group Community TAs, can read and contribute to every post, regardless of the group membership of the learner who posted it.
+Group Community TAs can moderate discussions only if the course uses divided discussions, and they can see and manage only posts that other members of their group add.
+Community TAs, in comparison, can read and contribute to all posts.

-.. note:: Course team members must have the discussion moderator or discussion admin role in addition to the Staff or Admin role to be able to view posts that are divided by group.
+.. note:: Course team members must have the Discussion Moderator or Discussion Admin role in addition to the Staff or Admin role to be able to view posts that are divided by group.
 For information about assigning discussion moderation roles, see :ref:`Assigning_discussion_roles`.

- Learners who have the Community TA role can read and contribute to all posts.

-In courses where either cohorts or multiple enrollment tracks are enabled, course team members who have discussion moderator or admin privileges can also perform the following actions.
+In courses where either cohorts or multiple enrollment tracks are enabled, course team members who have discussion moderation roles that are not restricted by group can also perform the following actions.

 * Choose who will be able to see the posts that they add to divided topics.
 See :ref:`Choosing the Visibility of a Post`.